wabzqem/qantas-code/README.md

 $ rm -rf public
 ```

+#### First time only
-*First time only*: Add submodule to set the `public` directory to use qantasairways.github.io repository as the remote and make the deploy script executable
+Add submodule to set the `public` directory to use qantasairways.github.io repository as the remote and make the deploy script executable

 ```
 $ git submodule add -b master git@github.com:qantasairways/qantasairways.github.io.git public